C.A.S. Hawker Scholars

 Gemma is involved in the United Nations Youth Association.
 She was selected to represent the Northern Territory at the national United Nations Youth Conference held in Sydney in 2006.
 Gemma was then selected to be part of the 17 member Australian delegation to the Hague International Model UN Conference held in the Netherlands in January.

-Gemma is passionate about making music.
-She’s the bassist and vocalist with her band Scarlet Revenge.
-The group performed at school events including the Lunch Aid Concert for the Make Poverty History campaign.
+Gemma is passionate about making music and is the bassist and vocalist in a band with her friends.
+The group has played various shows in Darwin and has performed at school events including the Lunch Aid Concert for the Make Poverty History campaign.

 She would enjoy getting involved in economic development in third world countries.
 Although the international stage is appealing, she would initially prefer working on issues within Australia.
 She would like to encourage debate in this country about human rights and environmental issues including global warming.

-Gemma is a self confessed, passionate true blue Australian.
-She is only the second Hawker Scholar to come from the Northern Territory.
+Gemma is only the second Hawker Scholar to come from the Northern Territory.
 She’ll make waves, great music and brighten the lives of many.